tag1consulting/goose/README.md

 * `--manager-host <manager-host>`: configures the host that the worker will talk to the manager on.
 By default, a Goose worker will connect to the localhost, or `127.0.0.1`.
 In a distributed load test, this must be set to the IP of the Goose manager.
 * `--manager-port <manager-port>`: configures the port that a worker will talk to the manager on.
 By default, a Goose worker will connect to port `5115`.

-The `--clients`, `--hatch-rate`, `--host`, and `--run-time` options must be set on the manager.
+The `--users`, `--hatch-rate`, `--host`, and `--run-time` options must be set on the manager.
 Workers inheret these options from the manager.

 ### Technical Details